box/box-windows-sdk-v2/migration-guide.md

 ## Diving into Authentication

 Authentication is a crucial aspect of any SDK.
-Let's delve into the authentication methods supported by both SDKs and understand the enhancements in the new version:
+Let's delve into the authentication methods supported by both versions of the SDKs and understand the enhancements in the new version:

 ### Developer Token

 The Developer Token remains a straightforward method for authentication:

-**Legacy (`Box Windows V2 SDK`):**
+**Old (`v5`):**

 ```c#
 using Box.Sdk.V2.Auth;